 Mom: I understand, but you’re not in charge.
 Go get your jammies.

-If you want more thoughts or advice on this, join my parent led home class and send me an email!
-Also, I’d highly recommend Parenting By the Book for a refreshingly positive and practical look at Biblical parenting.
+If you want more concrete advice on discipline, I’d highly recommend Parenting By the Book for a refreshingly positive and practical look at Biblical parenting & discipline.

 This is a great rebuttal in place of “it’s not fair…” I like this a lot better than “life isn’t fair.”
 It’s more positive and more toddler appropriate.
 Most 2 or 3 year olds aren’t talking about ‘fair’ unless they’ve heard an older sibling discussing the subject anyway 🙂